 “My eyes are awake through the night watches, that I may meditate on Your word.”
 (Ps 119:148)

 Does your heart resonate with the psalmist, or have you allowed seducing spirits to rob you of a treasure which the psalmist says is more precious than much fine gold and sweeter to the soul than honey?
 If you have lost your love for God’s Word, repent before God and ask Him to restore a passion for His Word as a priceless treasure in your heart.
-The Word of God has been given to us for correction and reproof in order to avoid the many pitfalls in life.
-David, a man after God’s own heart, said of God’s Word: “Moreover by them Your servant is warned, and in keeping them there is great reward.”
-(Ps 19:11)
+The Word of God has been given to us for correction and reproof in order that we might avoid the many pitfalls in life.
+David, a man after God’s own heart, said of God’s Word: “Moreover by them Your servant is warned, and in keeping them there is great reward” (Ps 19:11).

 “The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders, 10 and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.
 11 And for this reason God will send them strong delusion, that they should believe the lie, 12 that they all may be condemned who did not believe the truth but had pleasure in unrighteousness.”
 (2Thess 2:9-12, cf. 2:3)